Student ambassadors have the chance to represent Luther and meet prospective students through campus tours and other visit events.

 First-year students are usually assigned a position in dining services, facilities, or grounds maintenance, although a number of other positions are also available.
 Fill out an application to help us find your best match.

 Need help deciding whether work study is right for you?
-Learn more about how it works, read about current student-worker experiences, view our Work Study Q & A document, or contact Luther’s Financial Aid Office for more information.
+Learn more about how it works, read about current student-worker experiences, view our Work Study Q & A document, or contact Luther’s Student Employment Office for more information.